Michael Kelley, Guest Contributor

 This isn’t a statement like, “I’ll pray for you.”
 Nothing is wrong except that such a statement often becomes an empty promise.
 We intend to pray, we think about praying, we mean to pray, but we often don’t.

-But when asking, “How would you like me to pray?” we are pressing in.
-We are inviting more disclosure.
+What’s more, is we are inviting more disclosure.
 More knowledge.
 More intimacy.
-We step closer rather than away, which a true friend does.
+We step closer rather than farther, which a true friend does.
 A true friend presses in.
 And when we press in as friends, we might be surprised at the answer.
 Though we might have assumed we now know how our friends feel, what they desire, or what they’re worried about, we still assume those things.

 This question is an opportunity to know.